StanfordAHA/CGRAFlowDoc/cgra/cgra-generator.md

-CGRA generation should happen *first* as it dictates the design information that will be used by all succeeding steps (except the Halide front end, which compiles to design-independent intermediate form).
+CGRA generation should happen *first* in the tool chain as it dictates the design information that will be used by all succeeding steps (except the Halide front end, which compiles to design-independent intermediate form).

 ## Usage
 ```